jy0205/LaVIT/README.md

 # LaVIT: Unified Language-Vision Pretraining in LLM with Dynamic Discrete Visual Tokenization
 This is the official repository for the multi-modal large language model: **LaVIT**.

 [[`arXiv`](https://arxiv.org/abs/2309.04669)] [[`BibTeX`](#Citing)]

 ## News and Updates
 * ```2023.10.17``` 🚀🚀🚀  We release the pre-trained weight for **LaVIT** on the HuggingFace and provide the inference code of using it for both multi-modal understanding and generation.

+* ```2023.10.31``` 🌟🌟🌟 We update the high-resolution pixel decoder in **LaVIT**, which supports to generate high resolution (1024 * 1024 pixels), muliple aspect ratios (1:1, 4:3, 3:2, 16:9 ...) and high aesthetics images.
+The quality of generated images have been improved siginificantly.

 ## Introduction
 We propose **LaVIT**, a new general-purpose multi-modal foundation model that inherits the successful learning paradigm of LLM: predicting the next image / text token in an auto-regressive manner.
 LaVIT introduces a well-designed visual tokenizer to translate the non-linguistic image into a sequence of discrete tokens like a foreign language that LLM can read.
 Hence, both images and texts can be handled simultaneously under the unified generative objective.
 For more technical details, please refer to our [paper](https://arxiv.org/abs/2309.04669).